1984–85 FA Cup: Third round proper

 Teams from the Football League First and Second Division entered in this round.
 Most of the third round of games in the FA Cup were played over the weekend 4–6 January 1985, with the exception of the Gillingham-Cardiff City match.
-Replays took place at various times over the period 8–28 January, however.
-The FA ordered the Leicester and Burton Albion game to be replayed behind closed doors after the Burton Albion goalkeeper had been struck by a bottle in the first game which had ended in a 6–1 win for Leicester.
+Replays took place at various times over the period 8–28 January.

+Burton Albion (Step 6) was again the lowest-ranked team in the round.
+The FA ordered their tie with Leicester City to a replay behind closed doors after the Albion goalkeeper had been struck by a bottle in the first game (played at the Baseball Ground in Derby) which had ended in a 6–1 win for Leicester.
+The replay was held at Coventry City's Highfield Road stadium.

 Fourth round proper

 The fourth round of games were mainly played over the weekend 26–27 January 1985.
 Some games were instead played or replayed on 29–30 January or 4 February.
+Telford United, from the Alliance Premier League (Step 5), was the lowest-ranked team in the round and became the first non-league club to defeat four Football League opponents in one tournament since Tottenham Hotspur in that club's 1900-01 Cup-winning campaign.

 Fifth round proper

 The fifth set of games were intended to be played on 15–16 February 1985, but most of these matches were not played until 4 March, with replays taking place on 6th.
+Telford United was the last non-league club left in the competition.